Our Fixed Rate Cash ISA allows you to save up to £20,000 and earn tax-free interest in this tax year ending 5 April 2020.

 No, we can't change the interest rate during the fixed term of your Fixed Rate Cash ISA.

-What would the estimated balance be after 24 months based on a £3,000 deposit?
+What would the estimated balance be after the fixed term based on a £3,000 deposit?

 Based on a £3,000 deposit, with no deposits or withdrawals made from the account, and variable interest rates remaining the same: